Thananontnc/BankingSystem/README.md

 # FinPluse Web Application

 ## Project Overview
-FinPluse is a web-based financial application developed as a final project for the Design Thinking Subject.
-The application provides user authentication functionality and aims to deliver financial services through an intuitive web interface.
+FinPluse is a web-based financial application developed as a final project prototype for the Design Thinking Subject.
+The application provides user functionality and aims to deliver financial services through an intuitive web interface.

 ## Features
 - User Authentication System